Wint3rmute/baczek.me/content/about.md

 like to continue working as a leader.
 I have a fairly good instinct at setting goals and creating a positive work environment.
-Moving from being a developer to a more leadership-oriented role has also sparked my interest in system engineering - a field in which I have been recently pursuing.
+Moving from being a developer to a more leadership-oriented role has also sparked my interest in system engineering - a field which I have been recently pursuing.

 ## ☀️ Interests